 JSPs and other Java classes can output the presentation data programmatically.
 In JSP files, you embed commands to invoke methods on the Java objects that implement your business logic.
-You can then display the values that the methods return.
+You can then display the values that the methods

-See Chapter 5, "Creating Presentation Pages" for details.
+See Also: Chapter 5, "Creating Presentation Pages"

-4. Implement the business logic.
+Implement the business logic.
 You can do this with EJBs, servlets, or other Java classes.

-See Chapter 4, "Implementing Business Logic" for details.
+See Also: Chapter 4, "Implementing Business Logic"

-5. Package, deploy, and run your application.
+Package, deploy, and run your application.